w3c/wai-selecting-eval-tools/index.md

 *Disclaimer*: WAI encourages the development and evolution of Web accessibility evaluation tools.
 WAI maintains an extensive [list of evaluation, repair and transformation tools](https://www.w3.org/WAI/ER/tools/).
 WAI does not endorse or promote any single tool or vendor.

-## What to expect from evaluations tools
+## What to Expect from Evaluations Tools
 {:#Expect}

 Web accessibility evaluation tools can be a powerful part of a developer's arsenal.
 You can use evaluation tools through all phases of Web site development.
 They assist with determining the level of accessibility of Web sites.
 Evaluation tools can verify the conformance of Web sites for items that can be reviewed automatically.
 They can also help with manual reviews.

 But we cannot check all aspects of a site's accessibility automatically.
 Human judgement is often required.
 Sometimes evaluation tools can produce false or misleading results.
 Web accessibility evaluation tools can not *determine* the accessibility of Web sites.
 They can only *assist* in doing so.

-## Features of evaluation tools
+## Features of Evaluation Eools
 {:#Features}

 Web accessibility evaluation tools often have many features.
 The features are sometimes similar from one tool to another.
 Sometimes they are very different.